 - Time to funding: At least 30 to 90 days

-SBA loans can take a couple of months to get funded.
-You’ll generally have to complete a lot of paperwork, make several trips to the bank, or take many phone calls from your lender throughout the application process.
-That’s why these loans are not a good fit for trucking companies that need quick working capital financing.
+SBA loans can take three months to get funded.
+You generally must complete a lot of paperwork, make several trips to the bank, or take many phone calls from your lender throughout the application process.
+That’s why these loans are not a good fit for trucking companies needing quick working capital financing.

-To qualify for an SBA loan, you’ll need to meet these minimum qualifications:
+To qualify for an SBA owner-operator startup loan, you must meet these minimum qualifications:

 - Collateral: Typically required